Eddieaero/Green-agro/README.md

 ## Features

-- Soil management suggestions based on crop and soil properties.
+- Soil & Crop monitoring suggestions based on crop and soil properties.
 - Fertilizer recommendations based on soil test results.
 - Slideshow with tips for managing soil health.
 - User authentication and authorization.